daoquocphong3/Projects/Airlfow Bigquery Github Activities/README.md

 - Use group by on repo_id column because it is an identifier.
 - Get repo_id, the sum of stars, forks, and pushes for every day.
-- Repo_name like before can be changed in that month, so I only get the repo_name on the last day.
+- Repo_name can be changed in that month, so I only get the repo_name on the last day.

 #### Next job is to get all story in Hacker News dataset with url is a github repo.